 The Exercise Science Program offers an academic major with two tracks, each with a challenging curriculum.
-The Health and Wellness Track leads to a Bachelor of Arts degree, while the Health Professions track leads to the Bachelor of Science degree. leading to the degree of Bachelor of Arts.
-The Exercise Science Program also coordinates the Activity/ Wellness courses that are a part of the general education requirements for all undergraduates.
+Both, the Health and Wellness Track and the Health Professions track lead to a Bachelor of Science degree.
+The Exercise Science Program also coordinates the Activity/Wellness courses that are a part of the general education requirements for all undergraduates.
 The Exercise Science curriculum promotes critical thinking, encourages the development of leadership skills, and prepares students for careers in and continued study of the application of the principles of human movement, exercise, and healthy living.